ProyectoXMA/First_Try/Docs/Requirements/Functional and N-Functional requirements.md

 		-Boat selection menu:
 		As a player I want to have a menu screen before the race that allows to choose between boats.
 		-Scenery:
-		As a player I want to see a nice environment troughout the race.
+		As a player I want to see a nice dragon-themed environment throughout the race that becomes more epic every leg.
 		-Visual efects
 		As a player I want simple animations after the trigger or certain events.
 		-Lanes